istio/istio.io/_docs/tasks/index.md

 Tasks show you how to do a single specific targeted activity with the Istio system.

-- [Installation](./istio-installation.html).
+- [Installing Istio](./installing-istio.html).
 This task shows you how to setup the Istio service mesh.

 - [Integrating Services into the Mesh](./integrating-services-into-istio.html).
 This task shows you how to